dmarrazzo/rh-bpm-notes/kie-server.md

 ## Kie Server image

-- enable the SVG saving
+- In the Business Central enable the SVG saving
 - the kjar has to define a kie base "defaultKieBase"
 - if the process definition is not in the root folder, the property package of the Process must reflect the actual process location